This post was updated in March 2017 to reflect the latest information on Stanford GRE scores.

 Notes about “What are my chances?” comments

-While I’d love to give everyone some kind of hard and fast number for your chances (it’s a nerve wracking, opaque experience, I know), I unfortunately can’t.
+While we’d love to give everyone some kind of hard and fast number for your chances (it’s a nerve-wracking, opaque experience), we unfortunately can’t.
 This is because there are numerous factors involved in the admissions decisions and most of those factors aren’t the GRE.
-The best I can do is tell you below/at/above the score range, but that information you can see for yourself above.
-My universal recommendation is that you check where you stand compared to the tables above.
+The best we can do is tell you below/at/above the score range, but that information you can see for yourself above.
+Our universal recommendation is that you check where you stand compared to the tables above.
 Then have a look at the forums to see student experiences.
-Of course if you have questions about methodology or how to achieve certain scores, or pretty much anything outside of “what are my chances?” or “where should I apply?”, then I’ll be happy to answer them, otherwise, I unfortunately won’t be. 🙂
+You can also call the Stanford graduate program of your choice to get more information; they can often let you know what score ranges they are seeing from applicants.
+Of course if you have questions about methodology or how to achieve certain scores, or pretty much anything outside of “what are my chances?” or “where should I apply?”, then we’d be happy to answer them in the comments :).